vbhati15/setu/docs/DECISIONS.md

 Running log of non-obvious decisions and why they were made.
 Newest first.

+## 2026-09-05 — Round-cap tie-break: a reachable deal shouldn't die on the clock

+User-reported symptom: a tight-but-genuinely-workable budget (e.g. ₹869 against an ₹899 list price) sometimes ended in "no deal" with the two offers only ~₹10 apart — nowhere near either party's real reservation price.
+Root cause: concession size decays asymptotically each round (a fraction of an already-shrinking gap), so a "best price" priority's stingier concession floor can leave a small, immaterial gap open right when `negotiation_max_rounds` runs out.
+Not a real stalemate (reservations overlapped the whole time), just a round-budget miss.

+Two changes, kept deliberately separate:

+1. `negotiation_max_rounds` 12 → 16, giving slow-decaying negotiations more
+   room before hitting the cap at all.
+2. A new deterministic tie-break in `run_zeuthen_negotiation` (`close_threshold_paise`, config `negotiation_close_threshold_paise`,
+   default ₹150): if the round cap is hit with the final gap at or below this threshold, settle at the midpoint (`conceder="round_cap_settlement"`) instead of reporting a false "no deal".
+If the gap is still wider, it's a real "no deal — reached round limit without agreement", worded distinctly from a stalemate so the two failure modes are never conflated in the API response or the UI.

+Deliberately NOT an LLM decision — same reasoning as the rest of the bargaining engine (see BARGAINING.md): the price is math, the LLM only phrases it.
+A round-cap settlement is still just a `deal_price_paise` on a normal `RoundResult`, so it flows through the exact same `_pay_and_collect` / checkout path — full TrustGuard pipeline (spend cap, category, velocity, etc.), no bypass.
+Verified via a new `test_zeuthen.py` test that reproduces the exact reported shape (budget ₹100 under list price) and asserts the outcome is always one of exactly two things — a midpoint settlement or an explicit no-deal — never an unclear result.
+Full suite: 141/141 passing, no regressions.

 ## 2026-09-05 — Raw-paise-in-user-facing-text: full sweep, root-caused, and closed with a shared formatter

 This bug (a raw paise integer showing up somewhere a person reads it as